-Community Board 8 has fully supported the plans to reconstruct the pedestrian bridges at 78th Street and 81st Street over the FDR Drive (FTY10 CS, #308201010C).
-While we approved the proposed design for the 78th Street Bridge presented by DOT almost two years ago, construction work has not yet begun.
-We are still awaiting a revised design proposal from DDC for the 81st Street Bridge.
+Community Board 8 has fully supported the plans to reconstruct the 81st Street pedestrian bridge over the FDR Drive (FTY10 CS, #308201010C) and still await a revised design proposal from DDC for the Bridge.

 2.4.3 Public Transportation

 Large numbers of residents, daily workers and visitors contribute to traffic congestion, noise, pollution, and crowded streets and sidewalks.
 With only one subway line traveling the East Side, public transit continues to be overwhelmed.
 The MTA/NYC Transit must work with commuters and the Board to address service issues such as punctuality, bus bunching and dwell times.